-Scientific research shows that engagement (FUN!) is the #1 reason kids stick with sport - or after-school activity - for that matter, over time126.
+Scientific research shows that engagement (FUN!) is the #1 reason kids stick with sport - or after-school activity - for that matter, over time 126.
 Out of 81 total responses that young athletes report when indicating why they play sport, winning is squarely in the middle of the pack at a rank of #40127.
 The conduit for engagement and retention is the presence of a high-quality relationship with a coach of character - a trusted, consistent, caring, and supportive adult who:

-- cares about the young person, values their unique characteristics, and knows their story - understands the power of modeling positive behavior and walks their talk - "gets" the bigger picture of "playing to learn" instead of "learning to play" - believes that goal #1 is engagement and fun: THE WHY behind why kids come back for more
+cares about the young person, values their unique characteristics, and knows their story understands the power of modeling positive behavior and walks their talk believes that goal #1 is engagement and fun: THE WHY behind why kids come back for more